butter-network/butter/docs/pres/pres.md

 Note:
 - Could do hole-punching
-- Best current approach is to use a boostrap DHT node (libp2p) but that requires some for of centralisation
+- Best current approach is to use a boostrap DHT node (libp2p) but that requires some form of centralisation
-- What did I come up with...
+- What did I come up with?

 ---
 ##### NAT Traversal 2

 - As a user, you can specify if you want your node to be an Ambassador (on the condition it is accessible publicly)
-- If it is an Ambassador, he appends an Ambassador flag to his host quality metric
+- If it is an Ambassador, it appends an Ambassador flag to its host quality metric
 - As an Ambassador, the node has an inbuilt behaviour to store a list of nodes that want to bridge subnetworks
 - His job is to find two nodes on separate subnetworks and introduce them